 Strength and power athletes use the Svend press to increase chest growth while minimizing stress on the connective tissues and joints due to limited ranges of motion at the shoulder joint and lighter loading.

-- Powerlifters and Strongmen/Strong Women Athletes: While bench pressing is a key movement in developing the chest and upper body strength, lifters also need to incorporate other movements that work the pecs in isolation.
+- Powerlifters and Strongman and Strongwoman Athletes: While bench pressing is a key movement in developing the chest and upper body strength, lifters also need to incorporate other movements that work the pecs in isolation.
 Various types of flies can fit that purpose, but they can also put a good amount of strain on the rotator cuff.
 That’s where the Svend Press comes in.
-On its surface, the Svend Press looks like a pressing movement, but if you give it a try, you’ll quickly find that the movement makes it nearly impossible to rely heavily on muscle groups other than the pecs.
-It’s quite unique.

-- Olympic Weightlifters: For most Olympic weightlifters, this has minimal carry over to the sport, or any of the competition lifts, however could be used as an accessory for general muscle growth if they cannot perform standard chest pressing.
+- Olympic Weightlifters: For most weightlifters, this has minimal carry over to the sport or any of the competition lifts.
+However, this can be a valuable accessory for weightlifters who want to strengthen their chest muscles without taxing their shoulders.

 Fitness and General Population